-Complaints, compliance specifications, amendments to either, notices of hearing in C cases, final Board Orders, Administrative Law Judge decisions, and subpoenas must be served personally, by registered or certified mail, by telegraph, or by leaving a copy at the principal office or place of business of the person on whom service is sought.
+Complaints, compliance specifications, amendments to either, notices of hearing in C cases, final Board Orders, Administrative Law Judge decisions, and subpoenas must be served personally, by registered or certified mail, by leaving a copy at the principal office or place of business of the person on whom service is sought, or by email.
 Sec.
-102.113(a)-(c), Rules and Regulations.
+102.4 (a), Rules and Regulations.

 To establish necessary proof of service, return receipts must be requested when complaints, compliance specifications, and amendments thereto are served on respondents by certified mail.
 Subpoenas served by certified mail should also require a return receipt.
-Although return receipts are a practical necessity in the above circum-stances, the rules do not require that return receipts be obtained.
+Although return receipts are a practical necessity in the above circumstances, the rules do not require that return receipts be obtained.
 Accordingly, to save expense, return receipts should not be requested for certified mail delivery of complaints, compliance specifications, and amendments thereto to charging parties, parties to the contract, and parties of interest.
 Attorneys or representatives should be served by regular mail.
-Other documents may be served by any of the foregoing methods, as well as by regular mail or private delivery service, or, with the permission of the person receiving service, by facsimile transmission.
+Other documents may be served by any of the foregoing methods, as well as by regular mail or private delivery service, email, or, with the permission of the person receiving service, by facsimile transmission.
 Sec.
-102.113(d), Rules and Regulations.
+102.4(a), (d) and (e), Rules and Regulations.